 Google search results for “when should I hire an accountant?”

 Make sure your ads are well optimised to ensure you get traffic from them.
 If they are difficult to read or don’t include your USPs, the searcher might just scroll past your ad.

-For any PPC campaign, whether that’s on search or social, you need to make sure you have a great website in place to receive the visitors coming in from these ads.
+For any PPC campaign, whether on search or social, you need to make sure you have a great website to receive the visitors coming in from these ads.
 If they arrive on your site and can’t find what they need, or the content is irrelevant to what they saw in the ad, they’ll leave and you’ve wasted your money on a click that would never have converted.

 Get to the top of Google for free

 There are many opportunities for your accounting firm to stand out in the industry.
 Remember to take inspiration from your competitors, as well as sites in different niches that you look up to.
 These 5 things will help you get ahead in the accounting industry and help you take your digital marketing to the next level.

 - Optimise your website content for SEO

 - Run PPC ads

 Want to make your digital marketing even better?
 Read these next:

 - Learn three LinkedIn marketing tactics to help you take your LinkedIn marketing strategy to the next level